Frustrated Mr. Met gives fan the finger, employee fired

 Mr. Met, known for an oversized head with baseball seams, is among the sport's most recognized mascots.
 Technically, he has only four digits on each hand — three fingers and a thumb.

-Expected to contend for a playoff spot, the Mets are 23-28, hurt by injuries to ace starter Noah Syndergaard, closer Jeurys Familia and slugger Yoenis Cespedes.

-After a win over Miami on May 5, the Mets tweeted a photograph of T.J.
-Rivera wearing the star-of-the-game crown in their clubhouse, and the background included the locker of backup catcher Kevin Plawecki and a clearly visible sex toy.
+This is not the first time the Mets gained internet fame for vulgarity this season.
+After a game on May 5, the Mets tweeted a photograph of player T.J.
+Rivera in the clubhouse.
+The picture caught a shot of backup catcher Kevin Plawecki’s locker containing a clearly visible sex toy.
+Plawecki said the toy got there due to "some pranksters on this team," according to the New York Post.